bitwizeshift/Lazy/README.md

 All `Lazy` objects have `operator->` and `operator*` overloaded, making them behave similar to a smart pointer or an iterator.
 The underlying type will remain uninstantiated until such time that either `->` or `*` is used, at which point it will attempt a construction of the underlying type `T`.

-This means that the type managed by a `Lazy` does _not_ require a default or trivial constructor in order for this to properly operate; it simply requires a a function to inform it how to instantiate the type at a later point.
+This means that the type managed by a `Lazy` does _not_ require a default or trivial constructor in order for this to properly operate; it simply requires a function to inform it how to instantiate the type at a later point.

 ### Construction